-- Demonstrator style: Instructors with a demonstrator style of teaching prefer to lecture, also, but they prefer to “show” students what they’re explaining, often by using visual aids such as Powerpoint presentations, handouts, and demos.
+- Demonstrator style: Instructors with a demonstrator style of teaching prefer to lecture, but they prefer to show students what they’re explaining, often by using visual aids such as PowerPoint presentations, handouts, and demos.

-- Hybrid style: Instructors with a hybrid teaching style use a combination of the learning styles above.
-For example, during an hourlong class session, they might schedule twenty minutes for a lecture, twenty minutes for class discussion, and twenty minutes for a class activity.
-While this teaching style can potentially appeal to all learning styles, some students may have trouble adjusting to the shifts in format or activities.
-Still, such classes—especially the group activities—provide opportunities for different learning styles: Visual learners might take notes or record everyone’s ideas, auditory learners could facilitate their group’s conversation, and the kinesthetic/tactile learners could be responsible for creating any props or presentations to share the group work with the rest of the class.
+- Hybrid style: Instructors with a hybrid teaching style use a combination of the teaching styles above.
+For example, during an hour-long class session, they might schedule twenty minutes for a lecture, twenty minutes for class discussion, and twenty minutes for a class activity.
+While this teaching style can potentially appeal to all students, some students may have trouble adjusting to the shifts in format or activities.

 Will all teachers fit into these styles?
 No, but having broad categories will help you as a learner to understand your teachers.

 teaching styles: the variety of techniques that teachers employ in learning spaces; knowing them can make you a more versatile, active learner